 I’d like to say that traditional doctors have all the answers, yet I personally prefer a holistic approach with herbs and natural ingredients topically as well as organic herbs and food to heal internally.
-I greatly respect Ayurvedic and Chinese medicine because they treat the body naturally versus offering chemical ointments and prescription drugs which only are used to treat symptoms.
+I greatly respect naturopathic medicine because they treat the body naturally versus offering chemical ointments and prescription drugs which only are used to treat symptoms.
 Holistic doctors can help you find the root cause of any physical symptoms of imbalance such as acne.

 Our happiness is the key to allowing our body to relax and heal.

 Look into your current lifestyle and reclaim the happiness and freedom that you deserve by taking the very best care of yourself as possible.
 Organic foods and natural beauty care, good sleep, peaceful activities whether it’s just a walk in nature or even yoga to relieve stress, and anything that brings you joy will also help balance out your body and therefore your skin.
 Our bodies react to our emotions more than we think.

 For skin care look into doing less versus too much.
 Find ONE product that your skin likes and stick to it.